srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 > - degrade or dox another individual,
 > - otherwise violate our [terms of service](https://opensea.io/tos).

-Okay, and what constitutes "violence or hate against others"?
+But what constitutes "violence or hate against others"?
 Will I get banned if I make fun of a political figure?
 Rather, **Can** I get banned if I make fun of a political figure?
 Clearly, the answer is yes.
 The people moderating this website do wield that power.
-"Moderating a decentralised and censor-proof website" is an oxymoron, and how the engineers behind such platforms fail to realise this eludes me.
+"Moderating a decentralised and censor-proof website" is an oxymoron, and how the people trading on such platforms fail to realise this eludes me.

 ### NFTs are... worthless?